alice-dub/VN-Power-Scenario/README.md

 # VN-CSS-Scenario
 A recursive model of electricity production in Vietnam

-(c) Dr. Minh Ha-Duong, CNRS, 2017
+(c) Dr. Minh Ha-Duong, CNRS, 2017  < minh.haduong@gmail.com >

 All files licensed under the  Creative Commons Attribution-ShareAlike 4.0 International see file LICENSE.TXT unless noted otherwise

+Installation and use:

+ The code is in Python 3.5
+it imports  hashlib, sys, copy, functools  from the standard library it imports  pandas, mathplotlib, numpy  from the scientific python core packages

+The builds uses a standard  Makefile  with

+  make         run the model, all sensitivity analysis to build all tables and figures.

+  make test    perform regression tests, docstests, and scripted tests (if any)

+  make reg_tests_reset   copy results tables from the current dir into tables.tocompare/

+  make clean   delete results files

+  make cleaner delete results files and Python cache files

 Directory organization:

 1. Files in data/ are raw data collected (PDF, XLS, web pages) from the web.
-Another copy should be in Zotero

-2. Intermediate CSV or TXT if necessary, are also in data/
+2. Intermediate CSV or TXT (when used), are also in data/

 3. Files starting with data_X mostly make available the data found in data/X/